-Located at the KL International Airport, Snooze KL was set to be a place for travellers to catch up on some sleep before their next flight.
-During construction, travellers get to check out this 3D handmade hoarding instead.
+Located at the KL International Airport, Snooze KL was set to be a place for travelers to catch up on some sleep before their next flight.
+During construction, travelers get to check out this 3D handmade hoarding instead.
 The hoarding was built in 3 hours and costs less than USD700 to make.
 Here’s a timelapse of the construction.

-Known as 39GeorgeV (urban surrealism manifesto), this massive construction hoarding depicting a house in the middle of an equally massive meltdown hides away the renovation work for the Hausmannian Building.
-The work is created by artist, John Pugh and printed on a canvas.
+Known as 39GeorgeV (urban surrealism manifesto), this massive construction hoarding depicting a house in the middle of an equally massive meltdown hides away the renovation work for the Haussmannian Building.
+The work was created by artist John Pugh and printed on a canvas.

-The Thai food chain, Busaba Eathai was in the midst of renovations and had offered advertising space on their temporary hoardings for a total of 10 weeks.
-This particular work by photographer, Jason Lowe is one of five works, that is to be featured before the Shoreditch outlet finally opens for business.
+The Thai food chain Busaba Eathai was in the midst of renovations and had offered advertising space on their temporary hoardings for a total of 10 weeks.
+This particular work by the photographer, Jason Lowe is one of five works that is to be featured before the Shoreditch outlet finally opens for business.

-This particular hoarding is part of an observation by blogger LynS from Sydney Australia.
-It is a hoarding for a new building in the science faculty for University of Technology, Sydney.
+This particular hoarding is part of observation by blogger LynS from Sydney, Australia.
+It is hoarding for a new building in the science faculty for the University of Technology, Sydney.
 The fun thing about this is that not only are all these book spines, they carry “real titles by real UTS academics”.

 Found in the Muscat Grand Mall, this chic hoarding design by Totem not only announces the upcoming boutique but also lets you tinker and play with some of its more interactive branding exercises.
 There is a comic strip that explains the beginnings of the brand, the labels they carry, as well as a surprise bargain for curious shoppers.

 When viewed from the right angle, this simple yet striking hoarding gives you a glimpse at what to expect when the store under renovation finally opens.
-The hoarding also doubles carries a job recruitment notice for any and all who are interested to find a position with the store.
+The hoarding also doubles carries a job recruitment notice for any and all who are interested in finding a position with the store.